zarboz/Me72-Virginizer/README.md

 - You must understand how to pull a dump in "boot" mode from your DME
 - This is outlined TONS of places on the internet
 - You must have pulled a 512kb dump of your DME in "boot" mode
+- have Perl installed you can get it from here : https://www.perl.org/get.html

 ## Get started